nsutton00/advising-fail-datavis/README.md

-# advising-fail-datavis
+# Is McGill advising failing its students? - McGill Tribune Feature Redesign

-Originally completed in 2018, this is a redesign of an earlier McGill Tribune feature article, with stronger emphasis on data visualization
+This article was originally written by Audrey Carleton and published on September 19th, 2017.
+Later, in 2018 I redesigned the online edition of the piece to create a stronger and more elegant emphasis on the data visualization using Chart.js.